mesh-market/mesh-market.github.io/whitepaper.md

 -   introduce the benefits of peer-to-peer goods and services to the public at large
 -   enable consumers to find friendlier and cheaper local alternatives to centrally-owned, inefficiently distributed resources
 -   accelerate deployment and improve market viability of beneficial technologies by providing them with a direct-to-consumer platform
--   turn free-market ideals into a functioning reality by incorporating information integrity into this platform
+-   create a fair, open market by providing users with the the most relevant information for making wise economic decisions via a decentralized news stream

 Check out the prototype (under construction &#x2013; very early stage):